 This cosmopolitan city offers something for everyone, whether you’re a history buff, a fashionista, or a sports lover.
 The allure of the city is a tantalizing and beautiful mix of culture, class, elegance, and history.
+To enhance your Barcelona experience, I suggest taking some time to learn Spanish.
 These are the top 10 things to see and do in Barcelona, Spain.

 La Sagrada Família